ck2860/CapstoneProject/README.md

 Both Mean Rewards Result and Tukey datasets are the results from the evaluations with 20 random seeds.
 The Mean Rewards Result data is used for T-tests and ANOVA.
 Lastly, the Tukey Data is used for Tukey Test.

-*Please make sure they all are in the same directory so the scripts would be able to recognize the data sets from the data folder.*

->Note: For this reinforcement learning, the data set can be used in online advertising to determine which is the best ad to show the user.
-It does not mean they would work with other bandit problems.
+*Please make sure they all are in the same directory so the scripts would be able to recognize the data sets from the data folder.
+For this reinforcement learning, the data set can be used in online advertising to determine which is the best ad to show the user.
+It does not mean they would work with other bandit problems.*

 You will have five Pythons scripts to run if you like!
 The figures for evaluations and Tukey should be in pop-up windows.
 For evaluations, there are three Python program that you can run: [1trial.py](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/1trial.py), [10trials.py](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/10trials.py), and [20trials.py](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/20trials.py).
 1trial.py runs one trial of evaluation.
 10trials.py runs 10 trials of evaluation.
-Then 20trials.py 10trials runs 20 trials of evaluation.
+Then 20trials.py runs 20 trials of evaluation.
 Last two Python programs: [StatsTests.py](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/StatsTests.py) and [Tukey.py](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/Tukey.py) are used for statistical analysis.
 You run T-tests and ANOVA by running StatsTest.py.
 You also can do a Tukey test by compiling Tukey.py.
 Please read [documentation](https://ck2860.github.io/MidtermCode-CondyKan/index.html) for more details.

 Please open your Anaconda Prompt and go to the directory where you downloaded the project code.